20th May 2021

 As we know, bees are an extremely important part of our eco systems on earth.
 (Learn about Native Bees)

-Our beloved bees not only make the delicious honey which most of us enjoy from time to time, they also have many other very important purposes.
+Our beloved bees not only make the delicious honey which many of us enjoy from time to time, they also have many other very important purposes.
 One thing bees are very skilled at is pollination, this is very important as it assists nature in many ways.
-Bees are also a very crucial part of human agriculture.
+Bees are also a very crucial part of agriculture.
 Without bees it would be extremely difficult to pollinate our crops.

 Bees also produce the only natural occurring wax which is also very useful to us humans for things such as: cotton beeswax wraps, candles, skin care, fabric waterproofing, wood polish, soap, snowboard/ski wax or surfboard wax that wont leave toxic chemicals behind like man made synthetic waxes do.
 The list goes on!